All Products

 }

-a.
-Deploy an inference service
+1. Deploy the inference service

-1. Run the following command to deploy the inference service:
+1. Run the following command to deploy the inference service.

 cat <<EOF | kubectl create -f -